melezhik/RLMC/README.md

 ## Advanced level

-- Prepare for the Russian languages RVP
+- Prepare for the Russian languages RVP exam

 # Schedule